jbrook/docs/content/docs/ssh-keys/using-ssh-keys.md

         - add-ssh-key:
             keyname: MYPACKAGE_KEY
 ```

+> Keep in mind that if your environment variables are `MYPACKAGE_KEY_PUBLIC`
+> and `MYPACKAGE_KEY_PRIVATE` the keyname should only be `MYPACKAGE_KEY`.

+As with environment variables if the same ssh key has been specified on an
+organization or application the lower level will override the higher level
+one (organization - application - pipeline).

 Now your SSH key can be used to clone private repositories during a pipeline run.
 This solution works as long as we clone via SSH (i.e. not using https).